-Whether you’ve just bought your car, or you’ve been driving the same one for years, eventually the time will come to either sell or trade it in, and of course, you’ll want to receive the most money you can.
+Whether you’ve just bought your car or you’ve been driving the same one for years, eventually the time will come to either sell or trade it in.
+Of course, you’ll want to receive the most money you can.
 Retaining as much of the car’s original value as possible starts at the dealership and lasts as long as you own the car—it can also ease the financial burden of purchasing a new car.
 Here are a few ways to make that happen.

 1. Buy Used

 Vehicles rapidly depreciate early in their lifespan—most shoppers can expect their new cars to lose up to 50% of their value within three years.
 Used vehicles retain their value at a much more attractive rate than new cars.
 So, you’re more likely to retain more of your original investment if you purchase the car at a discount price, courtesy of a few thousand miles on the odometer.
 If you need more motivation to buy used, see 10 Good Reasons to Buy a Used Car.